sasanghavi/DevOps-Project/README.md

 <br/>
 #### Advanced Testing

-We have decided to demonstrate this section using the **Randoop** Test Generation tool for Java.
-This tool generates JUnit test cases for a given project which can be used to find Errors and to extend Regression Tests to improved coverage.
+We have decided to demonstrate this section using the [Randoop](https://randoop.github.io/randoop/) Test Generation tool for Java.
+This tool generates JUnit test cases for the input project which can be used to find Errors and to extend Regression Tests to improved coverage.

-We ran the randoop tool on our "gson" project and were able to  furhter boost the already good test-coverage of this project.
+We ran the randoop tool on our GSON project, added the newly generated unit tests to the code-base and were able to further boost the already good test-coverage of this project.

 	java -classpath "randoop-all-3.0.6.jar:gson.jar" randoop.main.Main gentests --classlist=myclasses.txt --timelimit=300